 Gaylactic Spectrum Award

-Daughter of Mystery was short-listed for the Gaylactic Spectrum Best Novel award in 2015.
+Daughter of Mystery finalist for the Gaylactic Spectrum Best Novel award in 2015.

 Romance Novels for Feminists